erdnaxeli/docker-companion/README.md

 Specific points:
 * labels must use the dictionnary form
 * read-only mode for bind mounts is not supported
+* networks other than "default" are not created and must exist

 ### Naming